TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 | 5 Minutes | Debrief     |

 ## Instructor's Notes

-1. **Do Now**
+### 1. Do Now
 * Display the online IDE and asks students to identify the key parts (menu bar items [run, console, +], code panel, console panel) of the IDE.
 * After going over the three parts of the IDE have students check that they can still log into their IDE account.

-2. **Lesson**
+### 2. Lesson

+#### Guided Activity
+* Have students all bring up their console on their computer
 * The part on right half of the screen is called a **console**:
 * The **console** is a place where you can interact with a program.
 * The **interpreter** runs Python code.
-	* To run the Python interpreter, type code into the console and hit "Enter", the code executes immediately.
+* To run the Python interpreter, type code into the console and hit "Enter" or click "Run", the code executes immediately.
 * Make sure all the students are able to do this and then give out the lab worksheet.

-3. **Lab Part 1**
+### 3. Lab Part 1
-	* Give students time to work on section 1, then pause to ask questions.
+Give students time to work on section 1,

+#### Discussion
+Pause to ask questions on section 1
 * What does the // do?
 How is that different from /?
 And how are those different from %?
 * What’s the difference between 3.0 and 3?
+* Go over the following two terms
-		*	**Floats**: a data type, number with a decimal point.
+	1. **Floats**: a data type, number with a decimal point.
-		*  **Integers**: a data type, number without a decimal point.
+	2. **Integers**: a data type, number without a decimal point.
+* Now, give students time to work on section 2

+#### Discussion
-	3. Pause to ask questions about section 2.
+Pause to ask questions about section 2.
 * What happened when you typed in a?
 * What do you think that error message mean?
+* Go over the following term
-		*	**String**: a data type, characters surrounded in single or double quotes.
+	1. **String**: a data type, characters surrounded in single or double quotes.
+* Now, give students time to work on section 3

+#### Discussion
-	4. Pause to ask questions about section 3.
+Pause to ask questions about section 3.
 * What was the difference between the two inputs?
 * Strings can be combined using `+`.
 * What do you think the error message means?
 * You can’t combine different types!
+* Now, give students time to work on section 4

+#### Discussion
-	5. Pause to ask questions about section 4.
+Pause to ask questions about section 4.
 * What error did you get?
 What do you think that means?
 * What happens when you multiply strings?

-4. **Lab Part 2**
+### 4. Lab Part 2
 * Define **expression**: a combination of values and operators (and variables)
 * Ask students to give an example of an expression
 * Make sure students write down their predictions before going to the interpreter/IDE to check the actual output.

-5. **Debrief**
+### 5. Debrief
 * Discuss any surprising/unexpected results.
 * Remind students of adding strings together using `+`.
 * Talk about how single and double quotes are interchangeable
 * Multiplying strings
 * Order of Operations is the same as what students have learned in math class.
-	2. Discuss why it might be helpful to have an interactive console.
+* Discuss why it might be helpful to have an interactive console.
 How is it different than snap?

 ### Accomodation/Differentiation
 If students are moving quickly, have students practice higher order-of-operations problems.
 You can also have them practice assigning values to variables.